datanav/docs/hub/documentation/data-synchronization/connectors/configuration-connectors.rst

 Connector Configuration
 =======================

 In a particular environment, connectors can be configured using the ``config.json`` file found in the `sesam-talk-config <https://github.com/datanav/sesam-talk-config/>`_ repository.
 This file has a property called ``connector_config`` whose value is the configuration of an embedded pipe with the same name.
-By edititng the entities in the embedded source, the various connectors can be configured.
+By editing the entities in the embedded source, the various connectors can be configured.

 Properties